Over 205,000 students have programmed a Finch due to the loan program.

 - Reach a large number of students.

 We also believe programming is a fundamental and basic skill, not an advanced topic.
-We will favor applications that share the robots equally between students, i.e. if any student in a given grade is provided this opportunity, all of their peers in that grade should receive it as well.
 We understand that many districts set up specific “gifted and talented” programs.
 We will consider applications from GATE teachers, but we prefer to see applications that will democratically use the robots across student populations.
-If you are a GATE teacher, please consider adding ways for your students to share the robots with their peers, community members, or younger students.
+If you are a GATE teacher, please include ways for your students to share the robots with their peers, community members, or younger students.

 Libraries & schools act as great equalizers by providing resources to people in the community who may not have access to tools for computer science learning at home.
 Thus, we will favor applications that show a level of community engagement using the robots:

 - At Maker Faires or other community festivals.

 - With older students teaching younger students, or other types of mentoring relationships.